[gnome-shell] GNOME Shell crashes with custom $XDG_DATA_DIRS

-Updated by Tirifto about 1 year ago
+Updated by Tirifto over 1 year ago

 I have resolved my issue.
 The problem is unrelated to Wayland or Guix, but is instead inherent to GNOME on Arch Linux (and by heritage, Parabola) and possibly some other distributions as well.